Frojd/Wagtail-Pipit/docs/backend-developer-guide.md

 │   ├── tests                   # Put your tests here
-│   └── views                   # Put your Django and DRF views here ├── manage.py                   # Django admin tool with addons for loading .env files ├── pipit                       # This is a bootstrap app that contains settings, translations and routing ├── nextjs                      # Enables communication between Next.js and Wagtail │   ├── context_processors.py   # Application
-│   ├── locale                  # Translation files
+│   └── views                   # Put your Django and DRF views here ├── manage.py                   # Django admin tool with addons for loading .env files ├── nextjs                      # Enables communication between Next.js and Wagtail ├── pipit                       # This is a bootstrap app that contains settings, translations and routing │   ├── context_processors.py   # Provides templates with values │   ├── locale                  # Translation files
 │   ├── management              # Contains Pipit specific management commands
 │   ├── settings                # Contains all app settings